Skip to main content

 When it comes to taxes, you participate in what is known as pass through taxation.

-This is where you file your clinics taxes along with your own personal income taxes, easy as there is not legal distinction between you and your practice.
+This is where you file your clinics taxes along with your own personal income taxes.

-Your business must report all income gains and losses, and you are able deduct your expenses such as advertising costs, operating expenses, equipment acquisition, travel expenses, and start up costs.
+Your business must report all income gains and losses, and you are able deduct your expenses such as advertising costs, operating expenses, equipment acquisition, travel expenses, and startup costs.

 It’s up to you to keep your records up to date and identify your business records separate from your personal.